 How to notify the AA when someone dies

-The AA is one of the UK’s most widely held membership organisations, covering millions of people through breakdown cover, car insurance, home insurance, travel insurance, and financial services.
-If the person you’ve lost was an AA member or policyholder, there may be more than one account to deal with – breakdown cover, insurance policies, and financial products are each handled through different parts of the AA.
+The AA is one of the UK’s most widely held membership organisations, with around 17 million members covered through breakdown services, car and home insurance, travel insurance, driving tuition, and financial services.
+If the person you’ve lost was an AA member or policyholder, there may be more than one account to deal with – breakdown cover, insurance policies, and financial products are each administered through different parts of the AA business, and each requires its own notification.

-This guide explains who to contact, what you’ll need, and what happens to each type of AA product when a member dies.
-The AA has a dedicated bereavement process and will take things at whatever pace suits you.
+This guide explains who to contact, what documents you’ll need, and what happens to each type of AA product when a member dies.
+The AA has a dedicated bereavement process and will work at whatever pace suits you.

 If you’re managing notifications to multiple organisations at the same time, our guide to notifying companies after a death covers banks, utilities, government departments, and other insurers.